alphagov/govuk-developer-docs/source/manual/debian-packaging.html.md

 to build the Debian package.
 The README for the repository explains how to create packages for Launchpad.

-Once a package is imported (published) from a given source (eg the nginx package is published from `nginx-stable-testing`) it cannot be republished/superceded (even if deleted and published again) from a different source on the same version number.
+Once a package is imported (published) from a given source (eg the NGINX package is published from `nginx-stable-testing`) it cannot be republished/superceded (even if deleted and published again) from a different source on the same version number.
 To do so the version has to